VinAIResearch/CPM/README.md

 - CPM is a holistic makeup transfer framework that outperforms previous state-of-the-art models on both light and extreme makeup styles.
 - CPM consists of an improved color transfer branch (based on [BeautyGAN](http://www.colalab.org/projects/BeautyGAN)) and a novel pattern transfer branch.
-- The datasets used to train and evaluate CPM contains both real and synthetic, light and extreme examples.
+- We also introduce 4 new datasets (both real and synthesis) to train and evaluate CPM.

 | ![teaser.png](./imgs/teaser.png) |
 |:--:|
 | *CPM can replicate **both colors and patterns** from a reference makeup style to another image.*|

-Details of the dataset construction, model architecture and experimental results can be found in [our following paper](https://arxiv.org/abs/2104.01867):
+Details of the dataset construction, model architecture, and experimental results can be found in [our following paper](https://arxiv.org/abs/2104.01867):

 ```
 @inproceedings{m_Nguyen-etal-CVPR21,